All You Need to Know About Belsomra: Uses, Side Effects, and More

 Is Belsomra Addictive

 Belsomra has a lower risk of addiction compared to other sleep aids such as benzodiazepines.
-However, it is still possible to develop a dependence on Belsomra if it is taken for a long period of time or in higher than recommended doses.
+However, it is still possible to develop a dependence on Belsomra if it is taken for a long period or in higher-than-recommended doses.
 It is important to follow a healthcare provider’s instructions when taking Belsomra.

 Belsomra Reviews: The reviews for Belsomra are mixed, with some patients reporting significant improvement in their sleep patterns while others report little to no effect.
 It is important to speak with a healthcare provider about whether Belsomra is the right treatment option for individual needs.